xuhongran/ComputerVision-demos/README.md

 # Demos
-This repository contains the source code for the demos I use for the undergraduate and graduate course on Computer Vision.
+This repository contains the source code for the demos I use for the undergraduate and graduate courses in Computer Vision.

 ## Contents
 1. __Images__